Multi-graded nilpotent tuples: Connection with finite-dimensional algebras

 \begin{example} Consider the setup of Example \ref{ex:multi_grad}.
 Then, for example, the following is an $\A(\Lambda)$-representation $M(\varphi^{(1)},\varphi^{(2)},\varphi^{(3)}, V)$:

 \end{example}

-Representation-theoretically speaking, the multi-graded nilpotent pairs of $V$ are encoded (up to base change in the homogeneous coordinates) in the representation variety $R_{\underline{\dim}V}\A(\sh(V))$.
+Representation-theoretically speaking, the multi-graded nilpotent tuples of $V$ are encoded (up to base change in the homogeneous coordinates, that is, base change by a Levi subgroup) in the representation variety $R_{\underline{\dim}V}\A(\sh(V))$.
 Therefore, certain criteria can be translated from the Representation Theory of finite-dimensional algebras straight away. \begin{theorem} Let $\Lambda$ be a generalized Young diagram.
-Modulo Levi-base change, there are only finitely many $\Lambda$-graded nilpotent pairs if and only if $\A(\Lambda)$ is of finite representation type.
-Otherwise, there are at most one-parameter families of non-decomposable $\Lambda$-graded nilpotent pairs if and only if $\A(\Lambda)$ is tame. \end{theorem} This criterion shows that our Main Theorem is a direct consequence of our Classification Theorem and motivates the classification of representation types of multi-graded staircase algebras.
+Modulo Levi-base change, there are only finitely many $\Lambda$-graded nilpotent tuples if and only if $\A(\Lambda)$ is of finite representation type.
+Otherwise, there are at most one-parameter families of non-decomposable $\Lambda$-graded nilpotent tuples if and only if $\A(\Lambda)$ is tame. \end{theorem} This criterion shows that our Main Theorem is a direct consequence of our Classification Theorem and motivates the classification of representation types of multi-graded staircase algebras.

-\begin{lemma} The number of multi-graded nilpotent pairs (up to Levi-base change) of the fixed multi-graded vector space $V$ is finite if and only if $R_{\underline{\dim}V}\A(\sh(V))$ admits only finitely many $\GL_{\underline{\dim}V}$-orbits.
+\begin{lemma} The number of multi-graded nilpotent tuples (up to Levi-base change) of the fixed multi-graded vector space $V$ is finite if and only if $R_{\underline{\dim}V}\A(\sh(V))$ admits only finitely many $\GL_{\underline{\dim}V}$-orbits.
 In particular, this is the case if and only if the number of isomorphism classes of representations in $\rep\A(\sh(V))(\underline{\dim} V)$ is finite. \end{lemma} We, thus, study multi-graded staircase algebras to prove our Classification Theorem which directly yields our Main Theorem.